COINHOUSE TERMS AND CONDITIONS OF USE

 The Customer must fill in the bank account if the IBAN of the bank account has not been filled in beforehand by following the instructions provided on the Customer Account and by answering any additional security questions.
 COINHOUSE may request proof of each IBAN.

 The Net Sale Amount is subject to a minimum amount set by COINHOUSE at the time of the Sale.
 These Sales Limits are based on the Customer’s account data and transaction history.
-The Customer can request an increase in his Sales Limit directly from the Website, from a Customer Service Officer or from Customer Service.
+The Customer can request an increase in his Sales Limit directly from the Website or the Mobile App, from a Customer Service Officer or from Customer Service.
 The Compliance and Risk Management Department will take the necessary steps to comply with the Customer’s request and may ask the Customer for additional information and evidence in order to authorise the Sale (in particular a Customer Knowledge Questionnaire and evidence of the origin of the Crypto-assets if they were acquired outside COINHOUSE).

 Throughout the Sale process and before the Sale is validated by COINHOUSE, COINHOUSE reserves the right to ask a Customer about the origin of the Crypto-assets sold, the date of acquisition and the origin of the funds used for their acquisition.
 In the event that the Compliance and Risk Management Department deems the answer to be unsatisfactory, COINHOUSE will refuse the Sale and return the quantity of Crypto-assets received, if sent by the Customer, without any compensation.